Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Credit card fact #15 – Credit cards are all the same shape and size, as their dimensions are governed by the ISO 7810 standard, an international standard for identification cards.

-Credit card fact #16 – You can often lower your interest rate with a phone call to your provider if you suggest you might go elsewhere if they don’t play ball.
+Credit card fact #16 – With a simple phone call to your provider, you can often lower your interest rate if you suggest you might go elsewhere.

 Credit card fact #17 – Credit card numbers conform to the Luhn algorithm, which is a simple checksum test on the number.